What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 Then came the “shareholder value” era, and everything became about quarterly earnings and P/E ratios.

-Exxon’s reserves aren’t just barrels of oil - they’re 40+ years of production from assets that can’t be duplicated.
-The infrastructure is sunk capital that’s already paid for.
+Exxon’s reserves aren’t just barrels of oil—they’re 40+ years of production from assets that can’t be duplicated.
+The infrastructure is sunk capital already paid for.
 The refining integration captures margins nobody else can access.

 Why Exxon Specifically